farambis/StatCompare-Whiz/markdown/multivariate.md

 <h3 id="mult_normality_EF"> 2.3 Probabilistic measures of effect </h3>

-<h4 id = "IG_P_CLES">2.3.1 The Common Language ES (\(CLES\)) </h4>
+<h4 id="IG_P_CLES">2.3.1 The Common Language ES (\(CLES\)) </h4>

-Del Giudice (2022) described the multivariate Common Language ES ($CLES$) as the probability that the combination of values of the dependent variables of a randomly selected member of one group is more typical of that group than the combination of values of a randomly sampled member of the other group.
+Del Giudice (2022) described the multivariate Common Language ES ( $CLES$ ) as the probability that the combination of values of the dependent variables of a randomly selected member of one group is more typical of that group than the combination of values of a randomly sampled member of the other group.
 For a discussion on what defines the typicality of an observation see Del Giudice (2022).
 When the compared groups are assumed to follow multivariate normal distributions with identical covariance matrices the multivariate $CLES$ can be expressed by simply plugging Mahalanobi's $D$ into the normal cumulative distribution function, giving the formula:

 $$ CL = \Phi \left( \frac{D}{\sqrt{2}} \right) $$